Mpalm15/Creating-a-Windows-10-Virtual-Machine-and-Virtual-Network/README.md

 <p>

 <h2>Log into the Azure Portal</h2>
-Step 1: Go to https://portal.azure.com and sign in with your Azure credentials.</h2>
+Step 1: Go to https://portal.azure.com and sign in with your Azure credentials.

 <img width="1100" height="213" alt="sc1" src="https://github.com/user-attachments/assets/020eda54-a535-4830-b69a-82ace6935679" />